-Bones crunched beneath his feet as his strode forward.
-The giant snake skin still sprawled across the floor, its green gleam faded to dull white.
-Beyond it, bright, poisonous green scales shone with iridescence.
+Bones crunched beneath his feet as he strode forward.
+The giant snake skin sprawled across the floor; its green gleam faded to dull white.
+Beyond it, bright, iridescent poisonous green scales shone in the faint light.

-Harry traced the length of it and felt his jaw drop.
+Harry paced the length of it.
 How did I manage to survive that monster, let alone kill it?
 It’s at least seventy feet long!
 He drifted round to its mouth and held his arm up beside its fangs.
 They’re as long and thick as my forearm.

 ‘King of serpents indeed.’
-Harry walked the length of its body, trailing his fingertips along its scales.
-‘It‘s identical to the one I conjured, albeit much larger.’
+Harry trailed his fingertips along its cold scales.
+‘It‘s identical to the one I conjured, just much larger.’